-Provides overview of an site management.
+Provides an overview of site management.
 Time studies, scheduling of horticultural work and management techniques are included.
 Plant health care strategies, including pesticides and their application are discussed, and provincial pesticide applicators exams are written in preparation for licensing.
 A calendar of landscape maintenance tasks will be developed by the student.